swo/amr_geography/notes.md

     - S. pneumoniae and beta-lactams
     - S. pneumoniae and macrolides
     - E. coli and quinolones

 ### Extract

 - Goossens 2005
     - S. pneumoniae and beta-lactams
-- Kalhmeter JAC 2003 (bar chart)
-    - E. coli and quinolones (and others)

-### Not using

-- van de Sande-Bruinsma, because they only do correlation coefficients

 ## Within European countries

 ### Raw data

-- Arason (1992-3 use and resistance; 4 sites in Iceland)
-    - S. pneumoniae and beta-lactams
-- Bronzwaer (1997 use; 1998-9 resistance; 11 countries) is pretty bad
-    - S. pneumoniae and beta-lactams (and macrolides)
 - Garcia-Rey JCM 2002 (1998-9 use and resistance; 13 sites in Spain)
     - S. pneumoniae and beta-lactams
     - S. pneumoniae and macrolides